Symontoclay/ReleaseMngr/FutureReleaseNotes.md

-* inheritance for relations in logical inference
+* Ilde actions
-* synonyms
+* "wait" statement
-* "exec" statement: initial implementation
+* Child and independent async call in host method
+* Priority of method or thigger's handler
+* Timeout of method or idle action
 * Fixing issues